 Training Sharing Stories on Contested Histories

-When it comes to presenting shared pasts, heritage institutions in the Netherlands have become more and more aware of the need to become more polyvocal, engaging, diverse, (self)reflective and participatory.
+When it comes to presenting shared pasts, heritage institutions in the Netherlands have become more and more aware of the need to become more polyvocal, engaging, diverse, (self-)reflective and participatory.
 Inclusive, representative and participatory modes of sharing cultural heritage and the therewith linked histories add relevance to our institutions and society at large.
-In the Netherlands, this awareness has resulted in an ethical rethink and change on working practices on collecting, designing exhibitions and setting up learning programmes.
+In the Netherlands, this awareness has resulted in an ethical rethinking and change regarding working practices on collecting, designing exhibitions and setting up learning programmes.
 It is a work-in-progress, however, which highly benefits from exchange of expertise with other countries.

-The training is for upcoming museum professionals and academics from the Shared Cultural Heritage partner countries:
+The training is for upcoming museum professionals and academics from the following partner countries of the International Heritage Cooperation programme:

 The training is case-oriented and practical in approach.
-Basic literature will be provided in advance.
+Basic literature is provided in advance.
 The programme consists of: practice-based lectures, discussions and talks, fieldtrips to museums, workshops and training sessions, self-study based on selected literature.

 The programme focuses on three main learning goals:

-- Because we are working as professionals amongst professionals there will be a constant flux of exchanging knowledge, ideas and concepts.
-As such a community of practice for peer-learning and co-creation will arise that is influential, beneficial for all involved and through the use of new media interconnected and sustainable.
+- Because we are working as professionals amongst professionals there will be a constant exchange of knowledge, ideas and concepts.
+As such, a community of practice for peer-learning and co-creation will arise that is influential, beneficial for all involved and through the use of new media, interconnected and sustainable.

-To read more about the programme and summary of the edition in 2018 and for more information on the lectures and the readings, please click on the links at the bottom of this page.
+To read more about the editions that took place in 2018, 2019 and 2021 and for more information on the lectures and the readings, please click on the links at the bottom of this page.

 Programme and partners

 The majority of the first two editions of the two-week training took place in Amsterdam.
 The third edition of the training in 2021 took place entirely online due to the ongoing Covid-19 pandemic.
 Central to Sharing Stories on Contested Histories is the analysis of exhibitions in the case-study museum.
 Building on their own expertise, supplemented by insights gained from visits to other museums and heritage institutes and professional exchanges and lectures, the participants reflect on the way heritage is presented.
-Annemarie de Wildt, curator of the Amsterdam Museum, which acted as case-study museum in 2018, blogged about her experiences with the training.
+Annemarie de Wildt, curator of the Amsterdam Museum, which acted as the case-study museum for the 2018 training, blogged about her experiences with the training.

-Besides the Cultural Heritage Agency of the Netherlands, the Reinwardt Academy and the Amsterdam Museum, other organisations involved in the training of 2018 were:
+Besides the Cultural Heritage Agency of the Netherlands, the Reinwardt Academy and the Amsterdam Museum, other organisations involved in the trainings were:

 How to participate?

 The first and second editions of Sharing Stories on Contested Histories took place in December 2018 and 2019.
 Due to Covid-19, the 2020 edition was rescheduled to 11-23 April 2021, and took place online.